-Investments, including amounts held in pooled cash and investments, are stated at fair value.
-In accordance with Governmental Accounting Standards Board (GASB) Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools, investments with a remaining maturity of more than one year, at the time of purchase are stated at fair value.
+Investments are stated at fair value.
 Fair value is determined at the quoted market price, if available; otherwise the fair value is estimated based on the amount at which the investment could be exchanged in a current transaction between willing parties, other than a forced liquidation sale.

 Investments in the State of Oregon Local Government Investment Pool (LGIP) are stated at fair value.
 The Oregon State Treasury administers the LGIP.
 The LGIP is an unrated, open-ended, no-load, diversified portfolio offered to any agency, political subdivision or public corporation of the state who by law is made the custodian of, or has control of, any fund.
 The LGIP is commingled with the State's short-term funds.
 To provide regulatory oversight, the Oregon Legislature established the Oregon Short-Term Fund Board and LGIP investments are approved by the Oregon Investment Council.
-The fair value of the Academy's share of the District's position in the LGIP is the same as the value of the pool shares.
+The fair value of the District's position in the LGIP is the same as the value of the pool shares.

-Credit risk: Oregon statutes authorize the investment in obligations of the U.S. Treasury and U.S. agencies, bankers' acceptances, repurchase agreements, commercial paper rated A-1 by Standard & Poor's Corporation or P-1 by Moody's Commercial Paper Record, and the state treasurer's investment pool.
+Credit risk: Oregon statutes authorize the District to invest in obligations of the U.S. Treasury and U.S. agencies, bankers' acceptances, repurchase agreements, commercial paper rated A-1 by Standard & Poor's Corporation or P-1 by Moody's Commercial Paper Record, and the state treasurer's investment pool.